Physician Assistant Studies Student Handbook

 Clinical rotations for the final year commence shortly after completing the second year of the didactic phase of the program.
 Each student takes the same core eight- and four-week rotations at various program affiliated medical facilities, along with a single four-week elective selected by the student with advisement by the faculty.
+The sequence however, is different for each student.
 In addition, on-campus education programs and evaluations occur monthly during the clerkship year, following the completion of each rotation.
 The clinical team will meet with students at clerkship sites periodically during the year.

 Additional educational and professional activities may also be scheduled.
 If students are given the option of attending professional activities during clerkships, they may not miss clerkships unless they are attending and fully participating in the professional activity.
 Doing so may result in failing the clerkship for unprofessional behavior.